 For more information, visit the school’s internship website.

 COM 381, 1-2 credit hours

-Rising Juniors and Seniors only
+Juniors and seniors only

-499 (in JOU, STC, CTA, CDE, or MEA), 1-2 credit hours
+499 (in JOU, STC, CTA, CDE or MEA), 1-2 credit hours

 - Independent Research/Project: Students may substitute an independent applied research or creative project supervised by a faculty member.
 Consistent with university requirements, the expectations for a research/creative project will be determined and graded by the selected faculty member, and with approval of the student’s academic advisor, and department chair or program director.
 Only special topic research or creative projects that are pre-approved for this purpose will substitute for the internship requirement.